 The Napier Awards for Creative Leadership

 The Napier Fellows: Each of the Claremont Colleges may nominate annually in the fall up to three seniors to be Napier Fellows.
 These are students who have proven ability to give leadership in social change and are proposing a project they would like to carry out immediately after graduation.
-The nominees gather at Pilgrim Place several times during the year and are invited to find a mentor from among the Pilgrim Place residents for the coming year.
+The nominees gather several times during the year and are invited to find a mentor from among the Pilgrim Place residents for the coming year.

 The Napier Mentors: Napier Fellows and mentors gather several times during the year.
 Mentors are retirees who have had a lifetime of experience and leadership in national and international social justice endeavors.
 Mentors provide support and encouragement to Napier Fellows in numerous ways.
 For many Napier Fellows, their senior year in college is an opportunity to discern their future vocational goals.
 Pilgrim Place mentors have provided a sympathetic listening ear and reflection on life experience which enhances the process for many Fellows.
 In some cases, mentors have been able to assist Fellows by identifying local leaders with an interest in the proposed project, like-minded individuals working on similar projects in other locations and possible financial resources.
 Close mutually supportive friendships have been established between mentors and Fellows.